Battersby railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-As of the May 2021 timetable change, the station is served by six trains per day (four on Sunday) towards Whitby.
-Heading towards Middlesbrough via Nunthorpe, there are eight trains per day (four on Sunday).
-Most trains continue to Newcastle via Hartlepool.
-All services are operated by Northern Trains.
+As of the May 2026 timetable change, the station is served by six trains per day towards Whitby on weekdays and Saturdays, and four trains on Sunday.
+In the opposite direction, the same number run to Middlesbrough via Nunthorpe.
+All services are operated by Northern Trains, using Class 156 and Class 158 trains.